joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

   teaser: ''

 ---
-WebJEA allows you to dynamically build web forms for any PowerShell script.
+WebJEA allows you to build web forms for any PowerShell script dynamically.
 WebJEA automatically **parses the script at page load for description, parameters and validation**, **then dynamically builds a form to take input and display formatted output!
 No webpage knowledge is needed!**

 The main goals for WebJEA: